Norfolk Island reform

 - ANZAC Day

 - Bounty Day

 - Queen's Birthday

 - Thanksgiving Day

 Use our Notice and Redundancy Calculator to work out notice and redundancy entitlements.
 Only continuous service after 1 July 2016 is counted for:

 - redundancy pay, unless the employee had an entitlement to redundancy pay before 1 July 2016.

-Since 1 July 2016, employees have been able to apply for unfair dismissal if they've worked more for than 6 months (or 12 months if they were employed by a small business (a business with less than 15 employees).
+Since 1 July 2016, employees have been able to apply for unfair dismissal if they've worked more for than 6 months, or 12 months if they were employed by a small business (a business with less than 15 employees).